Oro, Plata, Mata: Plot

+Hacienda Rosalia in Manapla served as the Lorenzo clan's residence.

-In World War II-era Negros, the Ojeda family celebrates Maggie's debut.
+In mid-December 1941, on the island of Negros, the Ojeda film celebrates Maggie's debut.
 In the garden, Trining receives her first kiss from Miguel Lorenzo, her childhood sweetheart.
 The Ojeda patriarch, Don Claudio, and his fellow landowners talk about the impending war as some of the young, able-bodied men enlist.
-The celebration is cut short by news of the sinking of SS Corregidor by a mine.
+The celebration is cut short by the news of the sinking of SS Corregidor by a mine.
 As the Japanese approach, the Ojedas accept the invitation extended by the Lorenzos, their old family friends, to stay with them in their provincial hacienda.
 Nena Ojeda and Inday Lorenzo try to deny the realities of war by preserving their pre-war lifestyle.
 Pining for her fiancé, Maggie goes through bouts of melancholy.
 Miguel and Trining turn from naughty children into impetuous adults.

 Two more family friends, Jo Russell and Viring, join them in the refuge.
 As they witness the burning of the town and the Japanese nearing, the families evacuate to the Lorenzo family's forest lodge.
 A group of weary guerrillas arrives, and Jo tends to their injuries.
 The guerrillas leave a comrade, Hermes Mercurio, behind.
 Miguel endures more comments of the same kind when he fails to take action against a Japanese soldier who comes upon the girls bathing in the river and is killed by Hermes instead.
 Maggie comforts Miguel, who decides to learn how to shoot from Hermes.
 Later, Viring's jewelry is stolen by Melchor, Inday’s trusted foreman.
 He justifies his action as a reward for his services, but is promptly fired by Inday.

-While Miguel and Hermes are away, Melchor and his band of thieves return and take revenge on his former masters.
+While Miguel and Hermes are away, Melchor and his band of thieves return and take revenge on their former masters.
 They raid the food supplies, slaughter the servants, rape Inday, and chop off Viring's fingers when she does not take off her ring.
-Trining unexpectedly goes with the bandits despite the atrocities.
+Despite the atrocities he and his men committed, Trining unexpectedly goes with the bandits.
 These experiences bring Maggie and Miguel closer together.
 Miguel urges the survivors to resume their mahjong games to help them cope with their trauma.
 Miguel is determined to hunt the bandits down and bring Trining back.
 He catches them in an abandoned hospital, but his courage is replaced with bloodlust, driving him to a killing spree.
 Miguel and Hermes finally kill Melchor and his men and rescue Trining.

 After Liberation in 1945, a party is held in the Ojeda household to announce Maggie and Miguel's betrothal.
 The survivors attempt to reclaim their previous lifestyle, but the war has changed the world, just as it has forever changed each of them.